Bagoum/danmokou/README.md

 To build this project, follow the following steps:

+- Run `git submodule update --init --recursive`.
+This imports code from SiMP which has some useful default values for getting started.
+This is not required but will help as a reference. (**Note: the SiMP repository is currently private, so this command probably won't work.**)
 - Open Scenes/BasicSceneOPENME

 - Import TextMeshPro essentials

 - You should see a prompt to do this as soon as you open the scene above
 - You may need to run the project, stop the project, and run it again to fix lingering metadata bugs in UXML.

 - (Optional) Build the F# project in the `FS` folder targeted at 4.7.2.
 I have provided DLLs so you don't have to do this unless you make changes to the F# code.
   - Copy the output DLLs (Common, FParsec, FParsecCS, FSharp.Core, Parser, System.ValueTuple) to `Assets/Plugins/Self/Core`